mapama247/ChatBot-StackOverflow/README.md

 ## Execution example:

 Q: Hey
-A: Hi
+\nA: Hi

 Q: How are you doing?
-A: I am doing well.
+\nA: I am doing well.

 Q: What's your hobby?
-A: Playing Soccer, Painting, Writing are my hobbies.How about you?
+\nA: Playing Soccer, Painting, Writing are my hobbies.How about you?

 Q: How to write a loop in python?
-A: This thread might help you: https://stackoverflow.com/questions/26736277
+\nA: This thread might help you: https://stackoverflow.com/questions/26736277

 Q: How to delete rows in pandas?
-A: This thread might help you: https://stackoverflow.com/questions/24612584
+\nA: This thread might help you: https://stackoverflow.com/questions/24612584

 Q: python3 re
-A: This thread might help you: https://stackoverflow.com/questions/10769394
+\nA: This thread might help you: https://stackoverflow.com/questions/10769394

 Q: What is the difference between c and c++
-A: This thread might help you: https://stackoverflow.com/questions/25180069
+\nA: This thread might help you: https://stackoverflow.com/questions/25180069

 Q: Multithreading in Java
-A: This thread might help you: https://stackoverflow.com/questions/8318
+\nA: This thread might help you: https://stackoverflow.com/questions/8318

 Q: Catch exceptions C++
-A: This thread might help you: https://stackoverflow.com/questions/336475
+\nA: This thread might help you: https://stackoverflow.com/questions/336475

 Q: What is AI?
-A: Artificial Intelligence is the branch of engineering and science devoted to constructing machines that think.
+\nA: Artificial Intelligence is the branch of engineering and science devoted to constructing machines that think.